Wellbeing through problem solving and developing positive autism identity

 - We do not offer legal advice or detailed advice on entitlements or benefits

-- The programme is in pilot stage and at the beginning and end of the programme we will ask you to fill out evaluation questionnaires.
+- At the beginning and end of the programme we will ask you to fill out evaluation questionnaires.
 At the end of the programme we will ask you to participate in the evaluation interview with a researcher evaluating the programme.

 Have more questions?
 Contact us at : email@example.com

-Below is the link to the registration forms
+Below is the button to the registration form

 Information meeting for prospective mentees

-We are holding an information meeting for prospective mentees on Thursday 9 September at 12 pm.
+We are holding an information meeting for prospective mentees on Monday 28 August at 1 pm and Thursday 7 September 2023 at 1 pm.

 Past mentees will be present.